mahsayedsalem/word_counter_crawler/README.md

 * Two endpoints `POST /crawl` and `GET /check_crawl_status/{task_id}`.
 * The user starts by calling `POST /crawl` with a URL.
-* We check if we've crawled this url in the past 30 seconds.
+* We check if we've crawled this url in the past hour.
 If we did, we return the cached response to the user.
 A response will include `task_id` and `task_status`
 * Asynchronously, we send the request to a message broker (Redis).
 This message broker has two worker consumers consume the request from it.
 * We can scale the workers numbers as much as our hardware can let us.
 It's distributed so we can easily scale vertically.
 * The workers process the request, store the result to redis and update the task_status.